Q&A with Dr Donald Charrett, Arbitrator and Author

 4. What are some challenges in construction law at present?

-The present challenges in construction law are essentially variants of the issues that have arisen in construction projects since the dawn of civilization – disputes arising out of time, cost and quality issues.
+The present challenges in construction law are essentially variants of the issues that have arisen in construction projects since the dawn of civilisation – disputes arising out of time, cost and quality issues.

 Major projects frequently are completed late, and megaprojects with costs in excess of US1 billion have a worse track record than smaller projects.
 In the competitive environment in which construction projects are bid, frequently with slender profit margins, insufficient time is devoted to preparing a realistic resourced program from which the contract price is derived.
 Loots & Charrett have suggested that using “price” as the primary basis for evaluating bids is fundamentally misleading and wrong and should at least be replaced by a resourced schedule as the dominant parameter in bid evaluation.